How to use London Buses

 Many buses in central London run 24-hours.
 If they don’t, special Night buses (prefixed with an ‘N’) start running after 11.30pm.

-Buses are fairly frequent in central London during the day.
+Buses are frequent in central London during the day.
 You usually won’t have to wait more than 10 minutes.
 For early departures or travel at night, check the TfL website.
 Bus stops also list timetables.

 You can also check live bus departures on the TfL website.
 Just type in a street, postcode, route number or bus stop code and it tells you when the next buses are due to arrive.